vatesfr/xen-orchestra/docs/advanced.md

   - Go to Other > Customization > Custom fields > Add
   - Create a custom field called "uuid" (lower case!)
   - Assign it to object types:
+    - Tenancy > tenant (if you want to synchronize XO users with Netbox tenants)
     - Virtualization > cluster
     - Virtualization > virtual machine
     - Virtualization > interface